HardRope/-library-parser/README.md

 # -library-parser

-Programm writed to download books and parse information about it from [tululu.org](https://tululu.org/).
+Program wrote to download books and parse information about it from [tululu.org](https://tululu.org/).
-After running programm, it create 3 directories: `book_info`, `books` and `images`.
+After running program, it will create 3 directories: `book_info`, `books` and `images`.

 1. `book_info` - contain json-file with information about book you downloaded.

    ```
        "title": {
+        "book_id": int
         "genres": [
             list_of_book_genres
         ],